Kryptos Resources

 - r - Ring index (0-25).
 Think "which radius / ring slot did this position land on?"
 It is the lookup key into the ring table.

-- Dependency chain - No circularity: position -> gate; (C, P) -> R; (R, gate) -> r.
+- Dependency chain - Verification identities (definitional): position -> gate; (C, P) -> R; (R, gate) -> r.
+The run-time decode direction is R -> P; deriving R from (C, P) is the audit step, not the mechanism.

 - R - Final shift (0-25), verified at all 97 positions.
 Both representations must agree: (1) cryptographic identity R = (C - P) mod 26, and (2) decomposition r + gate = R. Direct R lookup and r+gate decomposition are equivalent representations.